annasadka/challenge_portfolio_annasadka/README.md

 </details>

 <details>
-<summary>14. for each purchase, display the name of the customer who made the rental and the title of the film rented.
-(Use the inner join function to do this, think beforehand about which tables you will need for the exercise)..</summary>
+<summary>14.
+For each purchase, display the name of the customer who made the rental and the title of the film rented.
+(Use the inner join function)</summary>
 <div align="left">
   <a href="https://github.com/annasadka/challenge_portfolio_annasadka/">
     <img src="images/14.png" alt="q14" >